Finger Jointed Bevel Cedar Siding

 (Wall Siding Upgrade for Shed)

-Architect Knotty siding (wall cladding) are solid pieces of cut to length lumber that contains no open characteristics or through defects.
+Architect Knotty siding (wall cladding) are solid pieces of cut to length lumber that contains no open characteristics or through defects that are glued together.

 Due to our shed designs, we utilize shorter lengths of siding that home builders have difficulty using in typical house construction.